 Less than Significant Impact.
-Adoption of the Small Industrial Order is not expected to conflict with any applicable land use plan, policy, or regulation.
-The Small Industrial Order is consistent with policies of the State Water Board and Regional Water Boards.
-The Small Industrial Order is unlikely to conflict with another agency's plan as it does not alter or supersede any other agencies authority, nor does it not address zoning or land use designations.
+Adoption of the Limited Domestic Order is not expected to conflict with any applicable land use plan, policy, or regulation.
+The Limited Domestic Order is consistent with policies of the State Water Board and Regional Water Boards.
+The Limited Domestic Order is unlikely to conflict with another agency's plan as it does not alter or supersede any other agencies authority, nor does it not address zoning or land use designations.
 Such changes would require entitlements from local land use authorities.

-4.12 Mineral Resources
+3.4.12 Mineral Resources

 XII.
-MINERAL RESOURCES: Would the project: Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? $\square$ b) Result in the loss of availability of a locally-important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan? $\bowtie$ a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state?
+MINERAL RESOURCES: Would the project: Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? b) Result in the loss of availability of a locally-important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan?

+a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state?

 Less than Significant Impact.
-Adoption of the Small Industrial Order is not expected to impact the availability of a known mineral resource.
-The Small Industrial Order limits the wastewater discharge to a monthly average flow rate of 100,000 or less gallons per day; therefore, it addresses relatively small wastewater treatment systems that will consist of facilities of limited areal extent.
+Adoption of the Limited Domestic Order is not expected to impact the availability of a known mineral resource.
+The Limited Domestic Order limits the wastewater discharge to a monthly flow rate equal to or less than 100,000 gallons per day; therefore, it addresses relatively small wastewater treatment systems that will consist of facilities of limited areal extent.
 Based on the small size of these systems, a substantial adverse effect on mineral resources is unlikely.